OGOSecurity/terraform-provider-ogo/docs/resources/shield_site.md

 - `rewrite_rules` (Attributes Set) (see [below for nested schema](#nestedatt--rewrite_rules))
 - `rules` (Attributes Set) (see [below for nested schema](#nestedatt--rules))
 - `tags` (Set of String) List of tags
 - `tlsoptions_uid` (String) UID of TLS options to be applied to this site.
-List of available TLS options and associated UID can be retrieved from `tlsoptions` data source
+List of available TLS options and associated UID can be retrieved from `ogo_shield_tlsoptions` data source
 - `url_exceptions` (Attributes Set) (see [below for nested schema](#nestedatt--url_exceptions))

 ### Read-Only